The Imagineering Story

-The Imagineering Story is a documentary miniseries created, directed and executive produced by Leslie Iwerks.
+The Imagineering Story is a documentary series created, directed and executive produced by Leslie Iwerks.
 The series is focused on Walt Disney Imagineering and takes an in-depth look at the history and creation of the Disney theme parks and attractions around the world.
 The series premiered on Disney+ at the launch date of November 12, 2019.

+On August 15, 2026, Iwerks announced that a second season of the series will air in early 2028 on Disney+.

 Production

 Originally announced as a feature documentary in 2013, the Walt Disney Company CEO Bob Iger announced that the film was being revamped as a series of six one-hour episodes for the upcoming Disney+ streaming service.
 In April 2019, the series was formally announced.
 In August 2019, it was announced that Angela Bassett would be narrating the series.